Financing

 Since May 2012, the Commission has implemented a major reform of EU State aid rules, the State Aid Modernisation.

-On June-July 2019, the Commission opened a Roadmap consultation.
+In June-July 2019, the Commission opened a Roadmap consultation.
 The purpose of the evaluation was to check if the rules on health and social services of general economic interest (‘the services’) meet their objectives under the 2012 services package.
 The evaluation also assessed how the Regulation on small-scale government subsidies (de minimis State aid) for such services has been applied.
-The Roadmap was open until December 2019.
-The Roadmap was complemented by a Public consultation open from July to December 2019.
+The roadmap was complemented by a public consultation open from July to December 2019, to which HOPE contributed.

 EU Projects